 Mold will grow when the indoor temperature is between 77 and 86°F. When you are discussing the growth of mold in the house, you have to remember that temperature and humidity are the main growth factors for mold.

 In high humidity and high temperatures, mold can grow really fast.
 Please look at the table below to see just what we mean.

 Mold growth days

-As you can see from the table above, mold will grow faster when the relative humidity (RH) is high at 95%, temperature is also considerably high at 80°F and dew point temperature is also considerably high at 78°F. In this set of conditions, mold grows in 2 days!
+As you can see from the table above, mold will grow faster when the relative humidity (RH) is high at 95%, the temperature is also considerably high at 80°F, and the dew point temperature is also considerably high at 78°F. In this set of conditions, mold grows in 2 days!

-When the relative humidity is considerably low, at 82%, temperature is at 75°F and dew point temperature is at 69°F, mold will take a longer time to grow, up to 9 days.
+When the relative humidity is considerably low, at 82%, the temperature is at 75°F, and the dew point temperature is at 69°F, mold will take a longer time to grow, up to 9 days.

-From this table, you can see that there is a clear relationship between fast mold growth, high temperature and high humidity.
+From this table, you can see that there is a clear relationship between fast mold growth, high temperatures, and high humidity.

-The same way that temperature contributes to the growth of the mold, it can also help to kill it.
-For instance, If the temperatures fall below freezing point, you will be rid of mold spores.
+In the same way that temperature contributes to the growth of mold, it can also help kill it.
+For instance, if the temperatures fall below freezing point, you will be rid of mold spores.

-At what humidity does mold grow in crawl space?
+At what humidity does mold grow in crawl spaces?